Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 {{< image_gallery images="./level_9_001.webp" >}}

-- Enemies
+- Enemies Spawn Pattern
-	- Swarmer
-	- Tripwire
-	- Missile
-	- Sniper
-	- Shield
-	- Treasure
-	- Snake
-	- Roamer
-	- Sponge
+	- Fill this out later
+	- Treasure spawns on this level after the Catalyst has taken enough damage and right before the 2nd phase of the boss fight

 ---